Hiring A Personal Care Assistant: Arranging Your Own Care

 In order to do this, ask to check the people you interview’s passports or ID to confirm they’re a resident of the UK, from the European Economic Area (EEA), or have a visa that means they are eligible to work in the UK.

-Tax and National Insurance payments
+Tax and National Insurance Payments

 While you do not run a company, it is still important to ensure your staff undergoes the appropriate checks, receives the correct pay, and is taxed properly.
 As an employer, you are responsible for conducting these assessments.